Users

 Resource name of the parent resource where the users's access right association is to be created.

 The user's access right association resource to be created.
-Client must not set the UserAccessRight.name
+Client must not set the UserAccessRight.name field.

 Output

 Resource name of the user's access right association.
-It must have the format of installations/*/users/*/access-rights/*
+It must have the format of installations/*/users/*/access-rights/*.

 The access right resource name to bind as an association to the parent access point.